gowdaganesh005/DomainNameVerifier/readme.md

-A small and a simple program that can check wheter a  email domain exists or not by retturning mx records ,SPF records and DMARC records using which the user can determine whether the Email domain name exists or not
+A small and a simple program that can check wheter a  email domain exists or not by returning mx records ,SPF records and DMARC records using which the user can determine whether the Email domain name exists or not